Birth of a reds great

 2018 – Forward David N’Gog signed for Ross County, netting once in ten outings.
 On the same day, left-winger Albert Riera announced his retirement from playing.

 2017 – Winger Lazar Marković joined Hull City on loan, scoring twice in fourteen outings.

 2009 - Emile Heskey joined Aston Villa from Wigan Athletic for £3.5m, after sixteen goals in 88 outings for the Latics.

 2007 - Dominic Matteo joined Stoke City on a free transfer from Blackburn Rovers.
 He struck once in 25 outings for the Potters, often operating as a midfielder.

 2003 - Charlie Adam signed for Rangers.
 He struck eighteen times in 86 games before moving to Blackpool in August 2009 for a club record £500,000, after several loan spells away from Ibrox.

 2002 - Reserves defender Alan Navarro was sold to Tranmere Rovers for £225,000, playing 48 times before joining Accrington Stanley in September 2005.

-2008 - Ex-red El-Hadji Diouf captained Senegal as they drew 2-2 with Tunisia in a MTN Africa Cup of Nations group game in Ghana.
+2008 - Ex-red El-Hadji Diouf captained Senegal as they drew 2-2 with Tunisia in an Africa Cup of Nations group game in Ghana.

 2009 – Emiliano Insúa skippered Argentina as they beat Peru 2-1 in a Sudamericano Sub-20 “Juventud de América” group game in Venezuela.